rdpbecker/Timer/README.md

 file is automatically created the first time the timer is started with a particular game/category pair at `<baseDir>/<game>/<category>_comparisons.csv`.
-New comparisons can be added to the right side of this file.
+New comparisons can be added to the right side of this file (the first three comparisons in the file are expected to be in the positions they are put in when the file is created).

-In addition to all this, comparisons can be added manually now.
-The comparisons are all stored in a file separate from the saved runs.
-Runs are stored in `<game>/<category>.csv`, and the comparisons are stored in `<game>/<category>_comparisons.csv`.
-After the initial creation of the comparisons file during the first run of the category, new comparisons can be added to the comparisons manually by
+Each comparison should have two columns.
+The left column should be the time for the given segment, and the right column should be the total time up the end of the given segment.
+The title (first entry) of the second column is used as the name of the comparison.

 # runTimer.py